farag2/Sophia-Script-for-Windows/README.md

 * Uninstall OneDrive "correctly";
 * Interactive [prompts](#change-user-folders-location-programmatically-using-the-interactive-menu);
 * The <kbd>TAB</kbd> [completion](#the-tab-autocomplete-read-more-here) for functions and their arguments (if using the Functions.ps1 file);
-* Change %TEMP% environment variable path to %SystemDrive%\Temp;
 * Change location of the user folders programmatically (without moving user files) within interactive menu using arrows to select a drive
-  * "Desktop"
+  * Desktop
-  * "Documents"
+  * Documents
-  * "Downloads"
+  * Downloads
-  * "Music"
+  * Music
-  * "Pictures"
+  * Pictures
-  * "Videos"
+  * Videos
 * Install free (light and dark) "Windows 11 Cursors Concept v2" cursors from [Jepri Creations](https://www.deviantart.com/jepricreations/art/Windows-11-Cursors-Concept-v2-886489356) on-the-fly;
-* Uninstall UWP apps displaying  packages names;
+* Uninstall UWP apps displaying thier localized packages names;
-  * Generate installed UWP apps list dynamically
+  * Script generates installed UWP apps list [dynamically](#localized-uwp-packages-names)
-* Restore the default uninstalled UWP apps for current user displaying [localized](#localized-uwp-packages-names) packages names;
-* The <kbd>TAB</kbd> [autocompletion](#the-tab-autocomplete-read-more-here) for function and its' arguments by typing first letters;
 * Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#screenshots);
 * Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#screenshots);
 * Download and install the [HEVC Video Extensions from Device Manufacturer](https://apps.microsoft.com/detail/9N4WGH0Z6VHQ) to be able to open [HEVC](https://en.wikipedia.org/wiki/H.265) format;
-* Register app, calculate hash, and set as default for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
+* Set an app as default one for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
 * Export all Windows associations.
 Associations will be exported as Application_Associations.json file in script root folder;
 * Import exported JSON file after a clean installation.
 You have to install all apps according to an exported JSON file to restore all associations;
-* Install any supported Linux distrobution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots);
+* Install any supported Linux distribution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots);
+* Create scheduled tasks with a native toast notification, where you will be able to run or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks) tasks;
-* Create a `Windows Cleanup` and `Windows Cleanup Notification` scheduled tasks for Windows cleaning up unused files and updates;
+  * Create scheduled tasks `Windows Cleanup` and `Windows Cleanup Notification` for cleaning up Windows of unused files and Windows updates files;
-  * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks)
+  * Create a scheduled task `SoftwareDistribution` for cleaning up `%SystemRoot%\SoftwareDistribution\Download`;
+  * Create a scheduled task `Temp` for cleaning up `%TEMP%`.
 * Create tasks in the Task Scheduler to clear
   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`
 * Pin shortcuts to Start via pure PowerShell
-  * Three shortcuts are pre-configured to be pinned: Control Panel, "old style" Devices and Printers.
+  * `Control Panel` & "old style" `Devices and Printers` shortcuts will be pinned.
 * Unpin all Start menu tiles;
-* Turn on Controlled folder access and add protected folders using dialog menu;
-* Add exclusion folder from Microsoft Defender Antivirus scanning using dialog menu;
-* Add exclusion file from Microsoft Defender Antivirus scanning using dialog menu;
-* Refresh desktop icons, environment variables and taskbar without restarting File Explorer;
 * Configure the Windows security;
 * Display all policy registry keys (even manually created ones) in the Local Group Policy Editor snap-in (gpedit.msc);
 * Many more File Explorer and context menu "deep" tweaks.